Table of contents

 Legal leadership

-The Minister of Justice will consider certain criteria when considering an application for King's Counsel (His Majesty's Counsel, learned in the law, for the Province of Alberta) and will award the appointments of King's Counsel to those lawyers who, in accordance with the King’s Counsel Act (Alberta), have been called to the bar for at least ten years, and have demonstrated the following attributes to the extent that they make the applicant a leader in the legal profession.
+The Minister of Justice will consider certain criteria when considering an application for King's Counsel (His Majesty's Counsel, learned in the law, for the Province of Alberta) and will award the appointments of King's Counsel to those lawyers who, in accordance with the King’s Counsel Act (Alberta), have been called to the bar for at least ten years, with a minimum of five years practicing in the province of Alberta, and have demonstrated the following attributes to the extent that they make the applicant a leader in the legal profession.

 Competence, including: